 18. Bookshelf

-A bookshelf is a piece of furniture with horizontal shelves used to store books, decorative items, and other small objects.
+People use bookshelves to store books, decorative items, and other small objects.
+Manufacturers build them with horizontal shelves to provide organized storage.
 Bookshelves help keep homes organized and are a common feature in living rooms, bedrooms, and offices.

 19. Coffee Maker